BayesianStatistics/Disaster-Response-Pipeline/README.md

 * train_classifier.py: ML pipeline modulated with functional code for loading, cleaning, training model and saving model object in pickle file

 ## Workflow Instructions
+Run the following commands in the project's root directory to set up your database and model.

+To run ETL pipeline that cleans data and stores in database python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db